Motor changes to tell insurers

 You’ve bought the rings, ordered the cake and posted the invitations.
 If getting married means a new address or name, add updating your car insurance to your to-do list.

-If you don't tell your insurer about any changes, having information that's not correct on your policy could impact any settlement if you need to claim.
+It is important to tell your car insurer about any changes, as incorrect information on your policy could impact any settlement if you need to claim.

 Here’s what you need to know about keeping your policy current when life, or your vehicle, changes.